 A: The orange bar is a similarity bar that highlights how closely the identified case aligns with the fact scenario you have entered into the Classifier.
 You can hover over the similarity bar to see which factors from the case were similar to your fact scenario.

-A: Legal Foresight’s explanatory text is generated automatically by combining your responses to the questions with the machine learning algorithms driving the analysis.
+A: Tax Foresight / Employment Foresight's explanatory text is generated automatically by combining your responses to the questions with the machine learning algorithms driving the analysis.

 A: The “RESTART” button clears all answers and sends you back to the first page of the Classifier so that you can input another fact scenario.